IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   - Please note that if r(R) and s(S) are relations without any attributes in common, that is, R ∩ S = ∅, then r ⋈ s = r × s.

 Chapter 6.1.3.3 The Assignment Operation
   - The assignment operation, denoted by ←, works like assignment in a programming language.
-To illustrate this operation, consider the deﬁnition of the natural-join operation.
+To illustrate this operation, consider the definition of the natural-join operation.
   - The result of the expression to the right of the ← is assigned to the relation variable on the left of the ←.

 Chapter 6.1.3.4 Outer join Operations